perez247/ecov2/config/readMe.md

      ### db (/home/{user}/app/db)
           This will contain the database file.
 This should only be used for staging.
 In the cause of this project Sqlite will be used for staging.
 A database will be used when required.
           * StagingDb.db: create this file inside this folder.
+Please note that during staging, this file must be created first before starting the application. if you want to implement a new migration that you believe will affect the database then delete and create a new database

      ### config (/home/{user}/app/config)
           This folder contains the necessary files for making sure the application runs according to my plan.
 This contains the following: